Renfrewshire (historic): Modern history

 Renfrewshire was significantly involved in the Radical War of 1820, with many of the local industrial workers participating in the rioting and strikes.

 In the Second World War, Renfrewshire suffered due to its shipbuilding industries on the banks of the River Clyde.
 Heavy bombing was inflicted over the 6th and 7 May 1941 in an event referred to as the Greenock Blitz.
 On 10 May 1941, Rudolf Hess, a leading official in the government of Nazi Germany, parachuted into a field near Eaglesham on a secret mission to meet Douglas Douglas-Hamilton, 14th Duke of Hamilton for peace negotiations, and was instead arrested by a farmhand with a pitchfork and imprisoned.
 It is believed Hess was privately distressed by the war with the United Kingdom as he had hoped that Britain would accept Germany as an ally.
 Hess may have hoped to score a diplomatic victory by sealing a peace between the German Reich and British Empire.

 The county was abolished for local government purposes in 1975, becoming three districts within the Strathclyde region.
-Further local government reorganisation in 1996 saw the are become the three council areas of East Renfrewshire, Inverclyde, and Renfrewshire.
+Further local government reorganisation in 1996 saw the area become the three council areas of East Renfrewshire, Inverclyde, and Renfrewshire.